rafael-santiago/kryptos/doc/INTERNALS.md

 CUTE_TEST_CASE_END
 ```

-The kernel tests for hash algorithms only verifies the result for the "abc" hashing.
+The kernel tests for hash algorithms only verify the result for the "abc" hashing.
 So you should edit the file
 ``src/tests/kernel/hash_tests.c`` and in test case ``kryptos_hash_tests`` to add your new test code stuff.

 In kernel mode, still in the file ``src/tests/kernel/hash_tests.c``, you should edit the test case ``kryptos_hmac_tests``